 Much of my work is about my own identity, country of origin, heritage, my sense of place and belonging but also concerns the lives of others and their origins.

-I started as a press photographer when I was very young, working for the largest press office in Athens.
+I started out as a press photographer working for the largest press office in Athens.
 At the time I was the first woman to work as a press photographer, in a totally male dominated environment.
-I worked for several government ministries, all the main newspapers of Greece and several other large organisations and institutions.
+I worked for several government ministries, the main newspapers of Greece and large organisations and institutions.
 Taking photographs of the likes of Margaret Thatcher and Francois Mitterrand were just a few of the challenges I had to overcome at the age of 18 working alongside dozens of male photographers.
-I became a very much wanted photographer but decided I wanted to study photography which I couldn’t do at the time in Greece because advanced photography studies didn’t exist then.
+I became a very much wanted photographer, however I wanted to study photography which I couldn’t do at the time in Greece because advanced photography studies didn’t exist back then.

-Since I’ve arrived in the UK, apart from studying, I have been working as a photographer and an arts practitioner as well as a curator for a number of small photography exhibitions.
-I have also been teaching for several years young vulnerable adults in hospitals and other institutions as well as schools.
+Since I arrived in the UK, I studied for a Bachelor of Arts and a Masters of Arts in Photography from the University of Westminster and a Postgraduate Diploma in Photography/Media Studies from Goldsmiths College in London.
+I have also been working as a photographer and an arts practitioner as well as a curator for a number of small photography exhibitions.
+At the same time I’ve been teaching young vulnerable adults in hospitals and other institutions as well as schools and colleges.

 I have had a number of solo and group exhibitions in the UK and across Europe and my work is in private collections in France, Germany, Greece, New York and Switzerland.